simoncblyth/opticks/notes/issues/polygonization_zippering_boundaries.rst

 * outer loop from leftmesh needs to be zippered with the outer loop of the rightmesh frontier ribbon equivalent

-* inner loops can be discarded, tris can be discarded
+* inner loops can be discarded, tris can be discarded,

+  * hmm NO : can bisect frontier crossing edges to get verts on the frontier "ring"

 * ONLY NEED TO RETAIN outer loop vertices from left and right